soofapay/Csharp-SoofaLibrary/README.md

-**SOOFA PAY**
+**SOOFA PAY

-This is the soofapay library for .NET and .NET core.You can use it asp.net mvc,asp.net core and asp.net mvc.
+This is the soofapay library for .NET and .NET core.You can use it WPF,winform asp.net mvc,asp.net core and any other .NET application.

 **To get started**
 install the package from the nuget package manage